 Pre Production is where we get all our ducks in a row.
 Even the simplest of productions can have many moving parts.
 Each needs to be considered, logged and scheduled, which can help save you time, money, and resources during the project.

 Working with you to break down the script, secure dream crew, scout locations, write a storyboard, cast the video, rehearse, schedule the shoot and formalise distribution plan.

-Pre Production moves the project into the next gear following the green light contract sign off.
+Pre Production moves the project into the next gear following the green light contract sign-off.
 Your time-bound project outcome is now on the clock.
-Information obtained from the initial creative process stages, ensures the appropriate resources are attached to your project to support and accelerate the joint creative approach.
+Information obtained from the initial creative process stages ensures the appropriate resources are attached to your project to support and accelerate the joint creative approach.
 A producer will be assigned to manage the project working with a single client point of contact with complete project visibility.
-This will assist in moving the project along on time, coordinate the many moving parts, and deal with tight deadlines that require client decisions.
+This will assist in moving the project along on time, coordinating the many moving parts, and deal with tight deadlines that require client decisions.